Deducing Security Goals From Shape Analysis Sentences: Shape Analysis Sentences

 \section{Shape Analysis Sentences}

 Given the definitions in the previous section, the language~$\lang(P)$ used for shape analysis sentences is quite constrained.
-The signature for terms extends the one used for the underlying message algebra with a sort~$\srt{N}$, the sort of natural numbers, and two new operations, constant $\cn{zero}\colon\srt{N}$, and the successor function $\cn{succ}\colon\srt{N}\to\srt{N}$.
-The text uses the usual numerals for natural numbers.
-Variables of this sort will denote strands.
+The signature for terms extends the one used for the underlying message algebra with a sort~$\srt{Z}$.
+Variables of this sort denote strands.